 - Add the eggs and vanilla and beat until fluffy.

 - Blend in the flour, baking powder, and salt until mixed well.

 - Bake in a preheated 350-degree oven for 5 minutes.
+Remove from oven and run a knife through the chocolate to marbleize.

-- Remove from oven and run a knife through the chocolate to marbleize.
-Return to oven for 20 minutes until golden around the edges.
+- Return to oven for 20 minutes until golden around the edges.

-- Cool and cut into 24 bars.
+- Cool thoroughly (to keep the top and edges intact) and cut into 24 bars.

 This recipe has been updated - it was originally published November 2009.

 Simple Real Food Dinner Menus + Shopping Lists